iamavu/iamavu.github.io/src/content/posts/05-Making-Medusa-My-First-CrackMe-Part-0x01.md

 print("Encrypted:",  ', '.join(f'0x{b:02x}'  for b in data))
 ```

-Now we update our C code to look something like this---
+Now we update our C code to look something like this--
 ```c
 #include  <stdint.h>
 #include  <sys/mman.h>